There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Moab tours

-Utah posts you may also like:
+Other Canyonlands posts you may like

 Have you hiked the Murphy Point trail in Canyonlands?
 What did you think of it?
 What is your favorite trail in the park?